EbTech/rust-algorithms/README.md

 ## Programming Language Advocacy

-My other goal is to show developers that C++ and Java kinda suck, and that *it doesn't have to be this way*.
-Rather than trying to persuade you with words, this repository aims to show by example.
+My other goal is to appeal to developers who feel, as I once did, trapped between the lesser of headaches (e.g., C++ and Java), to raise awareness that *it doesn't have to be this way*.
+Rather than trying to persuade you with words, this repository aims to show by example and ease the learning curve a bit.
 See [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or just [dive in](https://www.rust-lang.org)!

 ## Contents